 Planning for course registration keeps you on track for graduation, helps to give you the best choice of classes and class times, and helps you to avoid fees associated with late registration.
-It is in your best interest to enroll in classes as soon as you are able to enroll.
+It is in your best interest to enroll in classes as soon as you are able to register.

 Your enrollment appointment will appear in the Enrollment Dates channel of your HUB Student Center about a month before enrollment begins.
 Enrollment begins in March/April for fall and summer registration and October/November for spring and winter registration.